The A454 corridor runs between Wolverhampton and Walsall. There are proposed improvements to help journey reliability and create efficient travel.

 Noose Lane to Pinson Road Cycle Scheme

 The public engagement exercise for this scheme has concluded and there was general support of the proposed scheme.
-Construction is anticipated for Spring/Summer 2024.
+Construction is anticipated to start January 2025.
+Further updates will be provided in the coming weeks.

 16587